DESIGN ANALYSIS: MATCH-3

 NewHeaderMatch3

-Modern match-3 games have come a long way in surviving – or in fact, ruling the mobile gaming industry.
-You might hate it, or love it, but today – I plan to break down the genre for anyone to quickly understand why they are so successful.
+At present day, Modern match-3 games have not only survived but have come to dominate the mobile gaming industry.
+You might love them or hate them, but today, I aim to break down this genre to help everyone understand why it’s so successful.

 ACCESSIBILITY